wadi-green/Wadi.Green/README.md

 [![Website monip.org](https://img.shields.io/website-up-down-green-red/http/monip.org.svg)](https://wadi.green/)

-The aim is to educate everyone how to live an eco-friendly life via a plateform that is for the people, by the people.
+The aim is to educate everyone how to live an eco-friendly life via a platform that is for the people, by the people.

 🌏 This is the public repository for the landing page hosted at https://www.wadi.green